Alexandra Nixey

 Professional Summary

-Alexandra is a Provisional Psychologist with experience delivering counselling, assessment and wellbeing support across education and community settings.
-She works with children, young people and adults experiencing anxiety, trauma, mood difficulties, neurodivergence and the impacts of family and sexual violence.
+Alexandra is a Provisional Psychologist and a previous school counsellor with experience delivering counselling, assessment and wellbeing support across education and community settings.
+She works with young people and their families, adults and couples experiencing anxiety, trauma, mood difficulties, neurodivergence, and the impacts of family and sexual violence.

 Support Offered